Wycers/Codelib/CS315/lab7/index.md

 ### Part 1

 Read the lab instructions above and finish all the tasks.

 ### Part 2

 Answer the questions and justify your answers.
 Simple yes or no answer will not get any credits.

 1. What is a zero-day attack?

    An kind of attack that exploits some unknown vulnerability.

 2. Can Snort catch zero-day network attacks?
 If not, why not?
 If yes, how?

    No, because snort is a Signature-based IDS, which can not catch zero-day network attack.
 Because there is no signature for a brand new zero-day attack.

 3. Given a network that has 1 million connections daily where 0.1% (not 10%) are attacks.
 If the IDS has a true positive rate of 95%, and the probability that an alarm is an attack is 95%.
 What is false alarm rate?
 (You may use the math approach from the slides.)
    $$
-   95\% = \frac{n_\text{attack}}{n_\text{alarm}} = \frac{0.1\% \times10^{6}}{0.1\% \times10^{6} + 99.9\% \times10^{6}\times P_{FP}}
+   95\% = \frac{n_\text{alarmed_attack}}{n_\text{alarm}} = \frac{0.1\% \times10^{6} \times 95\%}{0.1\% \times10^{6}\times 95\% + 99.9\% \times10^{6}\times P_{FP}}
    $$

    $$
-   P_{FP} \approx 0.953\%
+   P_{FP} \approx 0.005\%
    $$

 ### Part 3

 Write a rule that will fire when you browse to craigslist.org or another particular website from the machine Snort is running on; it should look for any outbound TCP request to craigslist.org and alert on it.

 1. The rule you added (from the rules file)

    ```snort
    alert tcp $HOME_NET any -> $EXTERNAL_NET $HTTP_PORTS (msg:"Craigslist http"; content:"craigslist.org"; http_header; sid:1000001; rev:1;)